MKLab-ITI/pygrank/tutorials/contributing.md

 <center><h1>:thumbsup: Contributing</h1></center>

 Feel free to provide any kind of code base contribution.
 This could include implementing new publications, fixing, writting unit tests, improving algorithms and extending the documentation.

-You can also contribute through the [issue tracker].
+You can also contribute through the [issue tracker](https://github.com/MKLab-ITI/pygrank/issues).
 Many thanks to all existing and future contributors for their participation.

 # :hammer_and_wrench: Workflow